lsst-sqre/nublado1/tools/deployment/README.md

    You can also specify these as environment variables.
-The rule for creation is that the environment variable name is `JLD_` prepended to the uppercase representation of the setting name, so you'd need, for instance, `JLD_KUBERNETES_CLUSTER_NAME`.
+The rule for creation is that the environment variable name is `JLD_` prepended to the uppercase representation of the setting name, so you'd need, for instance, `JLD_HOSTNAME`.
 If you run the deployment program without either specifying a file or supplying required parameters in the environment, you will be prompted for those parameters.

+   The default `kubernetes_cluster_name` is the DNS FQDN with dots replaced by dashes.
+The default `kubernetes_cluster_namespace` is `default`.
+These can be changed in the deployment YAML or through environment variables.

    Feel free to customize other settings.
 You particularly may want to change the volume size, and I strongly recommend precreating your